T21yx64/paste2save/README.md

 ~~In version 2 I will hope to create random variable for image saved so that image saved is not overwritten without choice.~~ (Done)

-In version 3 I hope to be able to automate copying images from browser and saving multiple images without intervention easily.
+In version 3 I hope to be able to automate copying images from browser and saving multiple images without intervention easily, and ofcourse run it error free on win11.